 We emphasize the importance of professional business conduct and ethics through our corporate governance initiatives.
 Our Board of Directors consists of a majority of independent directors (in accordance with the rules of the NYSE).
-Our Audit Committee, Nominating and Corporate Governance Committee and Compensation Committee are each composed entirely of independent directors.
+Our Audit Committee, Nominating and Corporate Governance Committee, Compensation Committee and Regulatory Committee are each composed entirely of independent directors.

 We have adopted Corporate Governance Guidelines, a Code of Business Conduct and Ethics and a Code of Ethics for Principal Executive Officers and Senior Financial Officers, which together delineate our standards for our officers and directors and our employees.
 We make available, free of charge through a link on our website under the "Investors" section, our annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, and amendments to such reports, if any, as filed with the SEC as soon as reasonably practicable after such filing.
 Our site also contains our Code of Business Conduct and Ethics, Code of Ethics for Principal Executive Officers and Senior Financial Officers, our Corporate Governance Guidelines, our Regulation FD Policy, our Accounting and Auditing Whistleblower Policy and the charters of the Audit Committee, Nominating and Corporate Governance Committee and Compensation Committee.
 Our website address is www.rithmcap.com.
-You may also obtain these documents by writing to the Company at 799 Broadway, 8th Fl, New York, NY 10003, Attention: Investor Relations.
+You may also obtain these documents by writing to the Company at 799 Broadway, 8th Floor, New York, NY 10003, Attention: Investor Relations.

-As mentioned above, our Board of Directors has adopted a Code of Business Conduct and Ethics, which is available on our website, that applies to all employees and each of our directors and officers, including our principal executive officer and principal financial officer.
+As mentioned above, our Board of Directors has adopted a Code of Business Conduct and Ethics that applies to all employees and each of our directors and officers, including our principal executive officer and principal financial officer.
 The purpose of the Code of Business Conduct and Ethics is to promote, among other things, honest and ethical conduct, full, fair, accurate, timely and understandable disclosure in public communications and reports and documents that the Company files with, or submits to, the SEC, compliance with applicable governmental laws, rules and regulations, accountability for adherence to the code and the reporting of violations thereof.

-The Company has also adopted a Code of Ethics for Principal Executive Officers and Senior Financial Officers, which is available on our website and which sets forth specific policies to guide the Company's senior officers in the performance of their duties.
+This code is supplemented by our Code of Ethics for Principal Executive Officers and Senior Financial Officers, which sets forth specific policies to guide the Company's senior officers in the performance of their duties.
 This code supplements the Code of Business Conduct and Ethics described above.
-The Company intends to disclose any changes in or waivers from either code applicable to the Company's executive officers or directors by posting such information on our website.
+The Company intends to disclose any material changes in or waivers from either code applicable to the Company's executive officers or directors by posting such information on our website.